LivingWithHippos/blog-android/pages/01.home/03.Views/simple_vector_animations/03._content/simple.md

 3. Add the target name to the vector xml.

-Since the vector is just an xml file, we can open it and add our name to the correct target.
+Since the vector is just an XML file, we can open it and add our name to the correct target.
 In this case

 ```xml
 <vector xmlns:android="http://schemas.android.com/apk/res/android"